drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Increase of Potency by the Formation of a Salt Bridge

-The increase of potency is due to the formation of a salt bridge between the amino group and the carboxylate of Glu-119.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/increase-potency-by-formation-salt-bridge-b7d47cff'><i class='fa fa-play' aria-hidden='true'></i></button>The increase of potency is due to the formation of a salt bridge between the amino group and the carboxylate of Glu-119.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer